Endeavour Foundation: History and Heritage

-Through the 1980s and 1990s, Endeavour Foundation continued to grow, despite recognition that the organisation was losing thousands of dollars per week through the provision of services to people without individualised funding packages by the Queensland Government.
-This resulted in the shedding of major property assets by the organisation, and the movement and closure of some services.

-Currently, Endeavour Foundation's services are divided among four geographical areas.
-These areas are: Queensland North (incorporating Far North Queensland down to Bundaberg), Queensland South (Hervey Bay down to Caloundra and out to Stanthorpe), Queensland Metro (from Moreton down to the Gold Coast and west to Gatton, including Brisbane), and New South Wales/Victoria.
-The organisation is managed by chief executive officer Andrew Donne and senior management, guided by an elected Board of Directors.

-Endeavour Foundation has ten Area Committees made up of Endeavour Foundation members.
-The committees provide feedback on policy and services, build community links and vote on elected members of the Board.

-In September 2009, Endeavour Foundation acquired Cumberland Industries in Western Sydney, providing employment for a further 610 people with a disability, making Endeavour Foundation the largest non-government provider of direct disability employment in Australia.
+In September 2009, Endeavour Foundation acquired Cumberland Industries in Western Sydney, which provided employment for a further 610 people with a disability, making Endeavour Foundation the largest non-government provider of direct disability employment in Australia.

 In 2013, Endeavour Foundation opened a $3.8 million fully accredited food packaging facility in the Brisbane suburb of Wacol.
-This facility currently provides employment, training and support for 221 people with a disability.
+This facility currently provides employment, training, and support for 221 people with a disability.
 The same year, Endeavour Foundation acquired Bay Support Services Group in Hervey Bay.
 When Bay Support Services went into voluntary liquidation, the Queensland Government asked Endeavour Foundation to take over the operations of the group, securing the support of 68 people with a disability and 230 staff positions.

+In 2014, Endeavour Foundation was a recipient of a Queensland Greats Award.

-2014 saw the amalgamation of Endeavour Foundation with supported employment service VATMI Group and also the Community Solutions Group of non-government organisations including TORGAS, Acclaim and Skills Plus/Brace.
-VATMI was the largest employer of people with a disability in Victoria, with four locations and various facilities in Kew, Keon Park, Bendigo, Wangaratta and Stawell.
-The merge with Community Solutions Group helped form Endeavour Foundation's Community Solutions Division; providing valued and complementary health and wellbeing, workforce (including apprenticeships), education and training services.
+Also in 2014, Endeavour Foundation amalgamated with two supported employment services, VATMI Group and Community Solutions Group.
+At that time, VATMI Group was the largest employer of people with a disability in Victoria.
+The merger with the Community Solutions Group, which included non-government organisations like TORGAS, Acclaim, and Skills Plus/BRACE, helped form Endeavour Foundation's Community Solutions division, which provides health and wellbeing, workforce (including apprenticeships), education, and training services.

 In 2017, Endeavour Foundation completed construction of the Kingaroy Kitchen Cafe.
-The addition of a cafe to the already successful commercial kitchen provides even more opportunities for people with a disability to develop skills working in hospitality and customer service.
+The addition of a cafe to the already successful commercial kitchen provides more opportunities for people with a disability to develop skills working in hospitality and customer service.

+In 2021, Endeavour Foundation was acknowledged by WorkSafe Queensland for its proactive response to the COVID-19 pandemic, enhancing safety processes and procedures to protect vulnerable people and staff.

+From its beginnings in grassroots advocacy, the organisation continues to campaign for the rights and inclusion of people with a disability.
+Endeavour Foundation promotes access to education, employment, and community participation for people with an intellectual disability.

-The Endeavour Foundation of today is a diverse and embracing collection of like-minded businesses and communities from across the country.
-While much has changed over the last 66 years, the core objective and commitment of the organisation remains unchanged – to provide real possibilities and opportunities for people with a disability.
+While much has changed over the last seven decades, the core objective and commitment of the organisation remain unchanged—to provide real possibilities and opportunities for people with a disability.
+Endeavour Foundation’s mission is to "support people with disability to make their possibilities a reality.”